PiCK

 Photo: Shutterstock

-AP reported on April 15, citing an official involved in mediating the truce, that Washington and Tehran had agreed in principle to prolong the ceasefire to buy more time for diplomacy.
-That moves the two sides closer to resuming negotiations aimed at salvaging the fragile truce before it expires next week.
+Citing a person involved in mediating the truce, AP said on April 15 that Washington and Tehran had agreed in principle to prolong the ceasefire and buy more time for diplomacy.
+The report said the move brings the two sides closer to resuming negotiations aimed at salvaging the fragile truce before it expires next week.

-Mediator nations are now focused on crafting compromises on three issues before the ceasefire lapses: Iran's nuclear program, the Strait of Hormuz and compensation for war damage.
-AP also cited a US official as saying discussions are underway on new talks with Iran, though no specific timetable has been set.
+Mediator nations are now focused on crafting compromises on three issues before the ceasefire lapses: Iran’s nuclear program, the Strait of Hormuz and compensation for war damage.
+AP, citing a US administration official, reported that discussions on new talks with Iran are underway, though no specific timetable has been set.

-President Donald Trump said in an interview with Fox Business on April 15 that the war with Iran would end very soon.
-"We'll see what happens," he said.
-"They desperately want to negotiate."
+President Donald Trump said in an interview with Fox Business on April 15 that the war with Iran would end “very soon.”
+“We’ll see what happens,” he said.
+“They want to negotiate very badly.”

 JOON HYOUNG LEE